What are Tracks?

 Track P - indicates professional development and is non-technical in nature.
 If you are subject to specific CPE requirements for your company, professional organization or licensing requirements, you may need to review those requirements to ensure a Track P session qualifies.

 Note the column headings on the registration page use these Track references: Generally, each column indicates what tracks are in that column.
-If more than one track of topics is in a column, then that column heading will indicate such.
+Sometimes a track may contain at topic from another track.
+If this occures that topic title will contain the actual track designation.

 Each time slot with its related topic will indicate what Track the topic is designed for.